A highly astute, responsible, goal oriented, enthusiastic, people-oriented professional, with ability

 Even after you successfully dunk the phone, keep in mind that the S4 Active's IP67 ratings clear it for dives up to a meter under the surface -- that's a little over 3 feet -- and for up to 30 minutes.
 Any longer than that and it still may work, but you're starting to play with fire.

 All that said, using the Active's aqua mode was a ton of fun, and I'd absolutely take it into the drink for a quick, casual snorkel and keep it handy at a pool party.
 I assess the S4 Active's underwater performance into the camera section below, so keep reading!
+Design and build

 I'll go ahead and say it: I love the Galaxy S4 Active's physical navigation buttons and flashy colors -- teal, orange, and OK, a more buttoned-up gray.
 In fact, I'd take it over the Galaxy S4 flagship design any day.
 I just wish Samsung had gone ahead and added a physical camera shutter button along the spine to match all those navigation keys.